GPS Seminar Series

 Students learn about community service with a global or international connection.
 Students attend monthly guest speaker assemblies during PAWS; these presentations focus on a service organization with a global connection.
 Students will complete a minimum of eight hours of verified service with a global or international connection as part of GPS III.

-Seminar IV: Senior Global Thesis Project (12th)
+Seminar IV: Senior Global Capstone Project (12th)